Skip to content

 -ua-auto-F5E19860A59EF9D0C4AAFAA1378C6862-63058

-Some Chrome versions conceal the random value by mapping it back to match-element on some interfaces.
-But that might soon change again.
+Also note, that browsers typically conceal the random values by mapping them back to match-element or auto on some interfaces.

-Chrome offers view-transition-name: attr(id type(<custom-ident>)) as an alternative way to set view transition names.
+Chrome offers view-transition-name: attr(<attribute-name> <type>?, <fallback-value>?) as an alternative way to set view transition names.
 Currently, this typed attr() function is far from being baseline on all browsers.

 You might wonder why copying another attribute’s value counts as a solution here.
-After all, you only get automatic view transition names if you have already manually set all those id attributes.
+After all, you only get automatic view transition names if you have already manually set all those id attributes to unique values.
 Well, yes.
-At least it is less to type.
+At least it is less to type if you can define multiple view transition names with a single CSS rule.

-But it does also offer more flexibility: Once the ids are in place, you can control when to use them as view transition names using your CSS selectors.
+Another benefit of this approach is that it offers more flexibility: Once the ids are in place, you can control when to use them as view transition names using your CSS selectors.
 For example, you could choose to set names only on certain list elements:

 ul li:nth-child(even) {